evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/StackUnderflowError.md

 title: "StackUnderflowError"
 ---

-Represents an error that occurs when there is a stack underflow during execution.
+Represents a contract/bytecode error that occurs when there is a stack underflow during execution.
 This error is typically encountered when an operation requires more stack items than are present.

 Stack underflow errors can occur due to: